bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

-Static websites are boring!
-Users expect to interact with elements.
-We need to add buttons that appear on hover and provide visual feedback.
+User's might want to be able to delete a chat thread.
+First you need to add delete buttons to each chat thread that appear on hover and provide clear visual feedback about their destructive action.

 ### 💡 Key concepts